FMLTS/fmlts.github.io/index.md

 # Submissions

-Submissions should follow the [ACML Latex submission template and style file (zip)](https://www.acml-conf.org/2026/downloads/ACML_camera_ready.zip).
+Submissions should follow the [ACML LaTex template and style file (zip)](https://www.acml-conf.org/2026/downloads/ACML_camera_ready.zip).

 Submissions should be up to 8 (TBC) pages (excluding references and appendices).